 As a garage builders Nashville for quite a few years, and constantly meeting with customers, giving bids, proposals, and contracting various home improvement projects, I am amazed at how many people have gotten themselves involved with unscrupulous individuals operating with a truck and a business card.
 To a legitimate contractor, these people are very irritating.
 They give our profession a reputation that is undeserved and they leave customers with unneeded frustration and expenses.
 There are some very simple steps a homeowner can take to protect themselves.
 A little caution and questioning can, in most cases, assure you of a hassle-free, professionally completed project.

 1)Make sure your garage builders Nashville is Licensed: Most states require the person doing the work to pull permits.
+And for roof fixtures, it is from Roof Doctor.
 They are also required to carry proper workers’ compensation insurance, general liability, and in some cases to carry a bond.
 Reputable contractors will probably volunteer this information if the customer fails to ask!
 It is in your best interest to make sure your contractor has up to date insurance, otherwise an injury or accident that occurs on your property, may fall on you.

 2)Make sure your contractor uses a Contract to outline work to be performed: Contracts are not only to protect the Contractor but also to protect the customer.
 My preference is to detail as much information as possible in the contract.
 The more information in the contract on the front end, the less likely any misunderstandings will happen on the back end.
 Demand some kind of written detail, something in writing is your only documentation in the event legal action is required.
 Most reputable contractors will prefer to do business this way.